-During the year ended December 31, 2020, both our West Texas wholesale marketing business and many of our pipeline and transportation customers have experienced the impact on demand and pricing of these unprecedented conditions.
-Our pipelines and transportation revenue streams were largely protected by minimum commitments under existing throughput contracts with customers during the current period, but continued pressure on our customers could present risks to our existing and new business opportunities as well as on collectability on our receivables.
-We continue to experience operational constraints as well, including COVID-19 infections at certain of our company locations that have resulted in re-imposed or expanded remote policies and quarantine protocols.
-We continue to be faced with risk from our suppliers and customers who are facing similar challenges.
+During the year ended December 31, 2021, our West Texas wholesale marketing business, many of our pipeline and transportation customers, and customers of our joint venture entities, experienced an increase in demand and pricing due to the resumption of some economic activities as discussed above.
+The impact of this positive trend was netted by the reduced volumes during the severe freezing conditions experienced in February 2021.
+Our pipelines and transportation revenue streams and revenue streams of our joint venture entities were largely protected by minimum volume commitments under existing throughput contracts with customers during the current and prior periods, but continued pressure on our customers could present risks to our existing and new business opportunities as well as on collectability on our receivables.
+Our management continues to monitor the COVID-19 infections in the communities around our company locations, the impact on our operations and whether there is a need to update our remote policies and quarantine protocols.
+We continue to be exposed to risk from our suppliers and customers who are facing similar challenges.